afry-recruitment/toll-calculator/README.md

 ### 5. Some vehicle types are fee-free

-- Attach a bool property for each vehicle type
+- Attach a bool value for different vehicle types

 ### 6. Weekends and holidays are fee-free